All aboard to the Grand Canyon!Book Tickets

 Departing Daily from Williams, AZ

-The train departs daily at 9:30 a.m. mountain time and returns to Williams at 5:45 p.m.
+The train departs daily at 9:30 a.m.
+Mountain Time (except during November/December when it leaves at 8:30 a.m.) and returns to Williams at 5:45 p.m. (except during November/December when it returns at 4:45 p.m.).
 Enjoy more than 3 hours at the canyon as the train drops you right in the Historic Village at the South Rim.Schedule

 6 Ways to Ride